-John Neal

-Chief Executive Officer
+John Neal Chief Executive Officer January 2020

-July 2024

-Environmental & Energy Policy
+Environmental Policy

-Lloyd's recognises and accepts our responsibility to establish, implement and maintain an environmental and energy policy.
+The Corporation of Lloyd's ("Lloyd's") recognises and accepts our responsibility to establish, implement and maintain an environmental policy.
 We will:

-- provide a framework for setting environmental and energy objectives.
-This will be achieved through identification of significant environmental aspects and energy review, which includes management and maintenance of facilities plant and equipment, managing emissions from our activities, waste management, and our energy efficiency and consumption targets; - commit to the protection of the environment, including prevention of pollution, which include sustainable resource use, climate change mitigation and adaptation, and protection of biodiversity and ecosystems; - commit to full comply with all applicable legal requirements and other requirements related to environmental and energy management, including energy efficiency, energy use and energy consumption; - ensure the availability of information and necessary resources to achieve energy objectives and targets; - support the procurement of energy efficient products and services that impact energy performance; - support design activities that consider energy performance improvement; - commit to continual improvement of the environmental and energy management systems to enhance environmental and energy performance, including energy efficiency, energy use and energy consumption; - commit to focus on environmental and energy initiatives that are contained within or developed through Lloyd's annual sustainability report.
+- provide a framework for setting environmental objectives in line with our identified significant environmental aspects, these include: management and maintenance of facilities plant and equipment, managing emissions from our activities, waste management and energy management. - commit to the protection of the environment, including prevention of pollution and other specific commitment(s) relevant to the context of the organisation, which includes sustainable resource use, climate change mitigation and adaptation, and protection of biodiversity and ecosystems; - commit to fulfil our compliance obligations; - commit to continual improvement of the environmental management system to enhance environmental performance.

-The aims and intended outcomes of the environmental and energy management systems are to:
+The aims and intended outcomes of the ISO 14001 (the "International Standard") management system are :

-- protect the environment by preventing or mitigating adverse environmental impacts; - mitigate the potential adverse effect of environmental conditions on Lloyd's; - assist Lloyd's in the fulfilment of legal and other requirements; - enable Lloyd's to establish the systems and processes necessary to continually improve our environmental and energy performance; - control or influence the way Lloyd's services and activities are designed, consumed and disposed of by using a life cycle perspective that can prevent environmental impacts from being unintentionally shifted elsewhere within the life cycle; - achieve the significant financial and operational benefits that can result from implementing environmentally sound alternatives and energy saving initiatives, thus Lloyd's market position; - communicate relevant environmental and energy information to interested parties; - ensure achievement of environmental and energy saving targets, efficiencies and objectives.
+- i) protecting the environment by preventing or mitigating adverse environmental impacts; - ii) mitigating the potential adverse effect of environmental conditions on the organisation; - iii) assisting the organisation in the fulfilment of legal and other requirements; - iv) enhancing environmental performance; - v) controlling or influencing the way the organisation's products and services are designed, manufactured, distributed, consumed and disposed of by using a life cycle perspective that can prevent environmental impacts from being unintentionally shifted elsewhere within the life cycle; - vi) achieving financial and operational benefits that can result from implementing environmentally sound alternatives that strengthen the organisation's market position; - vii) communicating environmental information to relevant interested parties. - viii) ensuring achievement of environmental objectives.

-Lloyd's recognises that the success of an environmental and energy management system depends on commitment from all levels and functions of the organisation, led by top management.
-The Deputy Chief Financial Officer shall ensure that the responsibilities and authorities for relevant roles are assigned and communicated within the organisation.
+Lloyd's recognises that the success of an environmental management system depends on commitment from all levels and functions of the organisation, led by top management.
+The Chief Operating Officer (COO) shall ensure that the responsibilities and authorities for relevant roles are assigned and communicated within the organisation.
 This includes:

-- ensuring that the environmental and energy management system conforms to the requirements of the ISO 14001 and ISO 50001 International Standards; - reporting on the performance of the environmental and energy management system, including environmental and energy performance, to the Council and the Executive Committee.
+- a) ensuring that the environmental management system conforms to the requirements of this International Standard; - b) reporting on the performance of the environmental management system, including environmental performance, to the Board and the Executive Committee.

-John Neal

-Chief Executive Officer
+John Neal Chief Executive Officer January 2020

-July 2024